Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: Abstract

 \section{Abstract}

 The Performance Estimation Problem methodology makes it possible to determine the exact worst-case performance of an optimization method.
 In this work, we generalize this framework to first-order methods involving linear operators.
 This extension requires an explicit formulation of interpolation conditions for those linear operators.
-We consider the class of linear operators $x \mapsto Mx$ where matrix $M$ has bounded singular values, and the class of linear operators where $M$ is symmetric and has bounded eigenvalues.
+We consider the class of linear operators $\mathcal{M}:x \mapsto Mx$ where matrix $M$ has bounded singular values, and the class of linear operators where $M$ is symmetric and has bounded eigenvalues.
 We describe interpolation conditions for these classes, i.e. necessary and sufficient conditions that, given a list of pairs $\{(x_i,y_i)\}$, characterize the existence of a linear operator mapping $x_i$ to $y_i$ for all $i$.

-We apply our generalized approach to the gradient method for the composed objective $h(Mx)$, where $h$ is smooth and convex, and to the Chambolle-Pock method applied to $f(x)+g(Mx)$, where $f$ and $g$ are Lipschitz and convex.
-We obtain new exact worst-case convergence rates for several performance criteria, including average and last iterate accuracy.
+Using these conditions, we first identify the exact worst-case behavior of the gradient method applied to the composed objective $h\circ \mathcal{M}$, and observe that it always corresponds to $\mathcal{M}$ being a scaling operator.
+We then investigate the Chambolle-Pock method applied to $f+g\circ \mathcal{M}$, and improve the existing analysis to obtain a proof of the exact convergence rate of the primal-dual gap.
+In addition, we study how this method behaves on Lipschitz convex functions, and obtain a numerical convergence rate for the primal accuracy of the last iterate.
+We also show numerically that averaging iterates is beneficial in this setting.

 \begin{MSCcodes} 90C25, 90C20, 68Q25, 90C22, 49M29 \end{MSCcodes}